unicorn-23/GwasWA/README.md

 ## Download & index reference genome, `--step downloadref`

-For downloading and indexing the reference genome, you can use the following commands with their respective parameters:
+To download and index the reference genome, use the following commands with their respective parameters:

 -   `--accession <str>`: Use this to provide a NCBI Reference sequence accession if you don't have a local reference genome file available.
 This will download the reference genome sequence.